nodejs/node-v0.x-archive/doc/api/errors.markdown

 method name), but occasionally it will not be able to find a suitable name.
 If V8 cannot determine a name for the function, only location information will be displayed for that frame.
 Otherwise, the determined function name will be displayed with location information appended in parentheses.

-Frames are **only** generated for JavaScript functions -- if, for example, execution synchronously passes through a C++ addon function called `cheetahify` -- which itself calls a JavaScript function, the frame representing the `cheetahify` call will **not** be present in stacktraces:
+Frames are **only** generated for JavaScript functions.
+If, for example, execution synchronously passes through a C++ addon function called `cheetahify`, which itself calls a JavaScript function, the frame representing the `cheetahify` call will **not** be present in stacktraces:

 ```javascript
 var cheetahify = require('./native-binding.node');